Driving licence in Albania

 In Albania, the driving licence (Leje Drejtimi) is the official document which authorizes an individual to drive a motor vehicle: motorbike, car, truck or bus.
 This driving permit can be obtained only after the successful passing of the theoretical exam on road code knowledge followed by the practical exam which tests an individual's on the road driving skills.

-The license is issued by the General Directorate of Road Transport Services (DPSHTRR).
+The license is issued by the General Directorate of Road Transport Services.